Lameisha/Lameisha/README.md

  I identify problems affecting those around me and develop systems to solve them.

- My main tools are Java, SQL, Pandas and Power BI.
-I mainly use Android Studio, Power BI and IntelliJ IDEA.
+## Main tools: Java, SQL, Pandas and Power BI.

+## Mainly use: Android Studio, Power BI and IntelliJ IDEA.

  I have developed a few projects to showcase my skills: